-- Open a Business Checking Account.
-Once you’ve made the decision to start your own business, one of the very first things you should do is head to the bank and open a business checking account.
+Once you’ve made the decision to start your own business, one of the very first things you should do is head to open a business checking account.
 There are multiple reasons why this is a healthy step for a business.
 For starters, it will streamline cash flow and making record keeping much more efficient.

 Additionally, a business account lends itself to easy finance tracking — something that you or your accountant will vastly appreciate come tax time.
 As mentioned before, a separate business account can help signify to the IRS that your venture is a business and not just a side project or hobby, making more of your expenses tax deductible.

-- Apply for Business Credit Card.
-Business credit is a big deal, and one quick and easy way to start to build it is by obtaining a business credit card.
-In addition to fantastic perks like building a credit history for your company, a business credit card will help you eliminate the need for personal credit cards for businesses purposes.
-Opening one of these cards will also help streamline business finances, and some cards reduce the risk of having your business transactions impact your personal credit.
+Business credit is a big deal, and one quick and easy way to start to build it is by getting one or morebusiness credit cards.
+Opening these cards will help separate business finances, and some cards reduce the risk of having your business transactions impact your personal credit.
 In addition, you may be able to deduct card costs (an annual fee and interest, for example), if you use it exclusively for business purchases.
 That may not be the case if you mix personal and business expenses on the same card.

-- Set a Budget.
-Being armed with a business credit card and a business bank account is a terrific start, but there is another step that really can help you keep things in check – a budget.
+Being armed with a business credit card and a business bank account is a terrific start, but there’s another step that really can help you keep things in check — a budget.
 It doesn’t seem like setting a budget for your business would do a whole lot in terms of separating personal and business finances, but it can really come in handy.

 Preparing (and sticking to) a budget for your business can prevent you from delving into personal finances due to poor planning.
 Of course, emergency situations can happen and even the best planned budgets may not always work out as intended.
 However, by creating a clear cut budget, you’ll be able to reduce the risk of running into avoidable costs that would otherwise leave you turning to your personal finances for rescue.